RiverTown Crossings: Current features and attractions

 The mall has a capacity for 130 tenants with about 1,249,697 square feet (116,100.7 m^{2}) of retail space available.
 Food and beverage merchants are located throughout the mall.
-On the second floor, there is a food court with 8 quick service restaurants and a carousel in the center.
+On the second floor, there is a food court with quick service restaurants and a carousel in the center.

-North of the food court, there is a newly renovated 20-screen Celebration Cinema movie theater that serves as one of the mall's anchor tenants and one of the most popular cinemas in Michigan, consecutively performing as one of the top 3 theaters in the state.
+South of the food court, there is a 20-screen Celebration Cinema movie theater, renovated in 2025, that serves as one of the mall's anchor tenants and one of the most popular cinemas in Michigan, consecutively performing as one of the top 3 theaters in the state.

-Across from Dick's Sporting Goods on the second floor, there is a Soar N Bounce Trampoline and Adventure Park, which was the first location of the franchise and currently the largest trampoline park in West Michigan.
+Across from Dick's Sporting Goods on the second floor, there is a Soar N Bounce Trampoline and Adventure Park, which was their first location and is currently the largest trampoline park in West Michigan.

 The mall features murals painted by Chicago-based artist Thomas Melvin in 1999, when the mall first opened.
-As part of a minor renovation in 2017, the murals in the center court and the two wings were covered up, with only those above the anchor stores remaining.
+As part of a minor renovation in 2017, the murals in the center court and the two wings were covered, with only those above the anchor stores remaining.

 The mall's slogan was Mix it up when General Growth Properties owned the mall.
 This was one of few major slogans that General Growth Properties used with some of their malls.